-- J1939, the dominating CAN-based protocol for trucks and busses. - ISO 11783, a J1939 flavor for agricultural tractors. - ISO 11992, an interface between trucks and trailers. - NMEA 2000, a protocol based on J1939 for marine use. - CANopen, provides a standard for industrial machinery commonly used in industrial automation.
+- J1939, the dominating CAN-based protocol for trucks and busses. - ISO 11783, a J1939 flavor for agricultural tractors. - ISO 11992, an interface between trucks and trailers. - NMEA 2000, a protocol based on J1939 for marine use. - CANopen, provides a standard for industrial machinery commonly used in industrial automation

-The Senquip QUAD is compatible with the latest CAN Flexible-Data-rate (FD) specification.
+The Senquip QUAD is future proof and will be compatible with the CAN Flexible Data-rate (FD) specification.

-Pins 11 and 12 on the Senquip QUAD header provide the interface to a CAN network with pin 11 being CAN High (dominant high) and pin 12 being CAN Low (dominant low).
+Pins 11 and 12 on the Senquip QUAD header are for the CAN1 interface with pin 11 being CAN High (dominant high) and pin 12 being CAN Low (dominant low).
+Pins 13 and 14 on the Senquip QUAD header are for the CAN2 interface with pin 13 being CAN High (dominant high) and pin 14 being CAN Low (dominant low).

 In CAN networks, 120Ω terminating resistors are found at each end of the network.
 In most systems, the terminating resistors will already be in place and will not be needed.
-In cases where a sensor network is being formed between an Senquip QUAD and external sensor, a 120Ω resistor should be placed between the pins 11 and 12 on the Senquip QUAD.
+In cases where a sensor network is being formed between an Senquip QUAD and external sensor, a 120Ω resistor should be placed between the CAN-H and CAN-L terminals on the Senquip QUAD.